-13.11 Record Keeping and Reporting
+13.10 Record Keeping and Reporting

-As required by 62-709.460(9), Vista Landfill, Class III will keep monthly records of the incoming and outgoing yard trash, PVW, and compost material for a period of three years.
+Vista Landfill, Class III will keep monthly records of the incoming and outgoing yard trash, PVW, and compost material for a period of three years.
 The records will be maintained on-site.
 The same units (i.e., either yardage or tonnage) will be used to record the incoming and outgoing material.

 Vista Landfill, Class III will submit an annual report that will summarize the monthly records, based on the preceding calendar year.
 The annual report, based on the preceding calendar year, will summarize the monthly records and be submitted to FDEP By July 1 using Form 62-709.320(7)(b).